MyzTyn/Solana-Tools/TokenPriceTracker/README.md

 # Token Price Tracker

-Token Price Tracker is a tool for monitoring the price of tokens on the Solana blockchain using the Jupiter Price API.
+Token Price Tracker is a simple tool for monitoring the price of tokens on the Solana blockchain using the Jupiter Price API.

 ## Features